 As we consult and design communications solutions, not one product caters for all the different and unique needs business have.
 Once we understand your business, its culture, unique needs and growth plans we recommend the communications platform that will best serve your organisation.
 Keeping in mind the business benefits.

-GlobalTalk is based out of Albert Park in Melbourne, however we have partnerships with reputable companies all around Australia, also our technical team is very mobile and are able to travel to most destinations when ever needed.
+GlobalTalk is based out of Brighton in Melbourne, however we have partnerships with reputable companies all around Australia, also our technical team is very mobile and are able to travel to most destinations when ever needed.

 GlobalTalk also connect with our customers via our online Technical Help Desk, allowing us to complete Remote Support and most software upgrades.